UnnarThorBachmann/blackjack/README.md

 The hands are scored as a sum of the score of each card on hand.
 The jacks, queens and kings are scored as 10, the aces as either 1 or 11 and other cards as their face value.

 Each game can be retrieved or played by using the path parameter `urlsafe_game_key`.

+Players are ranked by winning ratio and ties broken by number of games.

 ##Files Included:
  - api.py: Contains endpoints and game playing logic.